 - University Physician Healthcare Advantage

-Please keep in mind that some policies, particularly HMO insurance plans, will require a prior-authorization or referral this is typically obtained through your Primary Care Physician or by contacting your insurance carrier directly.
+Please keep in mind that some policies, particularly HMO insurance plans, will require prior authorization or referral.
+This is typically obtained through your primary care physician or by contacting your insurance carrier directly.

 *If you purchased your insurance through the Healthcare Marketplace Exchange, please verify with your insurance provider that we are in-network prior to scheduling your appointment.
 Many plans do not have out-of-network benefits, and will not cover our services if we are out-of-network.